VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 All standard Scala CLI inputs are accepted, but only Scala sources will be formatted (.scala and .sc files).

-Detailed documentation can be found on our website: https://scala-cli.virtuslab.org
+For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/fmt

 ### MUST have options